departmentfortransport/street-manager-docs/docs/_articles/business-rules-–-version-1-34.md

 * This funtionality is available to Admin users only.
 * Performance Reporting allows users to create and download data reports for specific activities.
-* Each report provides the number of items (eg. Inspections) of given category, type or in certain state - depending on the report.
 * Each row in the report corresponds to:
 ** A Promoter, if the report was requested by a Highway Authority.
 ** A Highway Authority, if the report was requested by a Promoter.